Jerome Amos Jr.: Political career

 Following decennial redistricting in 2021, Amos Jr. announced his intent to run for the 62nd district in the Iowa House of Representatives after incumbent Ras Smith announced he would not seek reelection.
 He won the Democratic primaries unopposed on June 7, 2022, and won the general election on November 8 unopposed with over 96 percent of the vote.

 In 2024, Amos Jr. filed to run for reelection.
 He won the Democratic primaries unopposed on June 4, 2024, and will run unopposed in the general election on November 5, 2024.

-Amos Jr. currently serves on the Appropriations, Labor and Workforce, Local Government, and Public Safety committees.
+Amos Jr. currently serves on the Labor and Workforce, Public Safety, Veterans Affairs, and Administration Committees, and the Regulation Appropriations Subcommittee.

 Amos Jr. has advocated for labor unions, being a member of the local United Auto Workers chapter.
 He also supports marijuana legalization.